Follicular unit extraction

 FUE harvesting is a surgical technique of grafts and may cause "pit" scarring, small, round, and typically white scars in the patient's donor area where the grafts have been removed.

+However, thanks to changes in punches in recent years, graft transection rates have decreased significantly.
+Patients' skin type, hair structure and FU depth are the parameters used when determining punches.
+Punches can be used manually or motorized.
+In addition, thanks to oscillating machines, the FUE method can be performed without shaving the hairs.

 Follicular unit excision generally has a quicker patient recovery time and significantly lower post-operative discomfort than follicular unit transplantation (FUT).
 Additionally the risk of long term nerve damage, leading to chronic numbness and/or pain in the donor area, is significantly reduced with FUE vs the strip (FUT) procedure.
 Additionally, FUE provides an alternative to FUT when the scalp is too tight for a strip excision and enables a hair transplant surgeon to harvest finer hair from the nape of the neck to be used at the hairline or for eyebrows.

 However, with FUE, the follicles are harvested from a much greater area of the donor zone compared to FUT, estimated to be eight times greater than that of traditional strip excision so requires patients to have hairs trimmed in a much larger donor area.
 Follicles excised from borderline areas of the donor region may not be truly "permanent," so that over time, the transplanted hair may be lost.
 Due to the scarring and distortion of the donor scalp from FUE it makes subsequent sessions more difficult, and grafts are more fragile and subject to trauma during placing, since they often lack the protective dermis and fat of microscopically dissected grafts.